Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Motivation and objectives

 On the other hand, the above models lend themselves naturally to block updating schemes, such as BGSs in the sampling context or block coordinate ascent (aka backfitting) for maximum a posteriori (MAP) or generalized least square (GLS) computations.
-For example, given the conditional independence structure of Model \ref{ex:gcrem}, the posterior conditional distribution of $\textbf{a}^{(k)}$ factorizes as $\mathcal{L}(\textbf{a}^{(k)}|\mu,\textbf{a}^{(-k)}, \boldsymbol{\tau}, \textbf{y}) =\otimes_{i=1}^{I_k}\mathcal{L}(a_i^{(k)}|\mu,\textbf{a}^{(-k)}, \boldsymbol{\tau}, \textbf{y})$, where $\otimes$ denotes the product of independent distributions.
-Thus a BGS with components $\mu, \boldsymbol{a}^{(1)}, ...,\boldsymbol{a}^{(K)}$ and $\boldsymbol{\tau}$, which we will call \emph{vanilla} BGS, can be trivially implemented at $O(N)$ cost per iteration for Model \ref{ex:gcrem}.
-However, such vanilla version can mix slowly.
-In particular, \cite{gao_16} showed that for Model \ref{ex:gcrem} with $K=2$ factors, known variances and full observation designs, the vanilla BGS requires $O(\sqrt{N})$ to converge, leading to a prohibitive $O(N^\frac{3}{2})$ total cost.
-This follows from the fact that observed values create strong a posteriori dependence between unknown factors. \cite{papaspiliopoulos2018scalable} proposed a collapsed Gibbs Sampler (see Algorithm \ref{alg:cg} below) which preserves the $O(N)$ cost per iteration and converges in $O(1)$ iterations under appropriate assumptions, see also \cite[Thm.2]{tim_scalable}.
-Similar techniques have been employed to develop a \textit{back-fitting} algorithm to perform GLS estimation for an analogue of Model \ref{ex:gcrem} with $O(N)$ cost in \cite{gosh_back}.
+For example, given the conditional independence structure of Model \ref{ex:gcrem}, the posterior conditional distribution of $\textbf{a}_k$ factorizes as $\mathcal{L}(\textbf{a}_k|\mu,\textbf{a}_{-k}, \boldsymbol{\tau}, \textbf{y}) =\otimes_{i=1}^{I_k}\mathcal{L}(a_{k,i}|\mu,\textbf{a}_{-k}, \boldsymbol{\tau}, \textbf{y})$, where $\otimes$ denotes the product of independent distributions.
+Thus a BGS with components $\mu, \boldsymbol{a}_1, ...,\boldsymbol{a}_K$ and $\boldsymbol{\tau}$, which we will call \emph{vanilla} BGS, can be trivially implemented at $\bigo{N}$ cost per iteration for Model \ref{ex:gcrem}.
+However, this vanilla version can mix slowly.
+In particular, \cite{gao_16} showed that for Model \ref{ex:gcrem} with $K=2$ factors, known variances and full observation designs, the vanilla BGS requires $\bigo{\sqrt{N}}$ to converge, leading to a prohibitive $\bigo{N^\frac{3}{2}}$ total cost.
+This follows from the fact that observed values create strong a posteriori dependence between unknown factors. \cite{papaspiliopoulos2018scalable} proposed a collapsed Gibbs Sampler (see Algorithm \ref{alg:cg} below) which preserves the $\bigo{N}$ cost per iteration and converges in $\bigo{1}$ iterations under appropriate assumptions \citep[see also][Thm.2]{tim_scalable}.
+Similar techniques have been employed to develop a \textit{back-fitting} algorithm to perform GLS estimation for an analogue of Model \ref{ex:gcrem} with $\bigo{N}$ cost in \cite{gosh_back}.
 A first question of interest that we consider is whether the same computational efficiency can be extended to the UMCMC context, which we answer positively in Section \ref{sec:crem}.
-The extension to the UMCMC case allows one to stop MCMC runs after few (e.g.\ around $10$, see Section \ref{ssec:numerics_gcrem}) iterations while still obtaining unbiased estimates, getting closer to what one could do in the GLS case (where backfitting is often reported to converge in few iteration, see e.g.\ the discussion in \citet[Section 7]{gosh_back} about comparison between the cost of Bayesian and frequentist computations for those models).
+In the UMCMC case, one can stop MCMC runs after a few iterations (e.g.\ around $10$, see Section \ref{ssec:numerics_gcrem}), which is similar to the number of iterations typically required for the convergence of backfitting \citep{gosh_back}.
+Note that UMCMC methods require running many independent chains, which increases the overall computational cost.
+However, when many parallel machines are available, the wall-clock time can be made comparable with that of backfitting.
+A more detailed discussion is provided in Section \ref{sec:tail_bound}.